jidtuit/meta-java/README.md

     * If there is a method of an interface with default implementation then it will also have the DEFAULT modifier.
 * Constructors are regular methods with return type == null.
 There is a isConstructor() convenience method.
     * All the constructor of a class has the same name (`"<init>"`) but different parameters.
+* Local and anonymous classes not supported.
+Static and inner (non-static) classes are supported.